Frailty in Canada

 Recognizing frailty is a key to improving patient care and to making patients and their families feel better about the care their loved ones receive.

-Frail older Canadians are vulnerable and at higher risk of adverse health outcomes.
+Older Canadians living with frailty are vulnerable and at higher risk of adverse health outcomes.
 They require a greater share of community resources, need more hospital services and are likely to have extended stays in long-term care.

-Frail older patients need holistic approaches that treat the entire person and presenting symptoms in a coordinated, caring manner; instead of as a collection of separate illnesses.
+Older patients living with frailty need holistic approaches that treat the entire person and presenting symptoms in a coordinated, caring manner; instead of as a collection of separate illnesses.